Proper connective differential graded algebras and their geometric realizations: Geometric realizations (following Orlov)

-for some smooth projective scheme $X$, which can be enhanced i.e.\ one can choose appropriate DG-models and a DG-functor between them such that taking homotopy yields the specified functor $r$. \end{defn}
+for some smooth projective scheme $X$, which can be enhanced i.e.\ one can choose appropriate dg models and a dg functor between them such that taking homotopy yields the specified functor $r$. \end{defn}

 \begin{rem} One could formulate this using any flavour of enhancement that one had a taste for; the essential point is that the embedding should be a truncation of one preserving all higher homotopical structure. \end{rem}